Chocolate Cappuccino Cheesecake

 - 1 tsp coffee extract

-- Line the bottom of an 8 or 9 inch springform pan with parchment paper and grease the sides with butter.
-It works well to clamp a square of parchment into the pan and cut off most of the excess.
+- Line the bottom of an 8 inch springform pan with parchment paper and grease the sides with melted butter.

 - Place the graham crackers in a food processor and blend until it forms 1½ cups of crumbs.